winter-archivist/BabelAutomaton/README.txt

 Before running the automaton make sure to setup its config
     python3 config_setup.py

+Once the config is generated, ensure the automaton's token is in a file named ".client.secret" in the Automaton/ directory

 Once in venv, run this to run the actual Automaton
     python3 main.py
 #-----------#